 In this report ENTSOG and ENTSO-E propose the scenario storylines for TYNDP 2022.
-This publication is only the first step in the TYNDP scenario development process, which spans until the end of next year.
-This is further illustrated in figure 13.
+This publication is an important foundation for further scenario building and quantification, which spans until the end of this year.
+This is further illustrated in the Figure 16.